jackdewinter/pymarkdown/docs/rules/rule_md014.md

 ### Failure Scenarios

-This rule triggers if every line within a Code Block element begins with the `$` indicator, after any leading whitespace has been removed.
+This rule triggers if every line within a Code Block element begins with the `$` indicator, after any leading space characters have been removed.

 ````Markdown
 ```shell